 Flow Sources.
 Routers and switches that have been configured to send flow data to Flow Monitor and are enabled in Flow Monitor are listed in this column.
 In the list, sources are organized at the top level.
 Associated interfaces for each source are below the source name.
-Use the © collapse and ® expand buttons to show or hide source interfaces.
-For each source, the number of flows per minute (fpm) for Flow devices and samples per minute (spm) for sFlow devices generated by all interfaces on the selected source over the the last period is displayed.
+Use the ⊕ collapse and ⊕ expand buttons to show or hide source interfaces.
+For each source, the number of flows per minute (fpm) for Flow devices and samples per minute (spm) for sampled devices (for example sFlow, NetFlow v9 (Lite), and J-Flow) generated by all interfaces on the selected source over the the last period is displayed.
 When you select a source from the Flow Sources list, its total traffic is displayed in the right pane, along with all of the other information about the source.